A Prayer to Gladly Listen to God

 In other words, as those who follow Christ, we should have a deep longing to listen to God and listen well.
 Those who belong to the Lord understand that He is a good Father.
 His instructions are meant to be a guide for good living.
 Much like the earthly parent who tells their child not to touch the stove or run across the street, God’s instructions are meant to keep us from harm.
 When He tells us to live a life free from “sexual immorality, impurity, lustful pleasures, idolatry, sorcery, hostility, quarreling, jealousy, outbursts of anger, selfish ambition, dissension, division, envy, drunkenness, wild parties, and other sins like these” it is for our benefit (Galatians 5:19-21).

-God is not out to ruin our fun or irritate us, like I once thought my mother was trying to do.
-Instead, His desire that you live a life that is abundant, wise, and fruitful.
+God is not out to ruin our fun or irritate us like I once thought my mother was trying to do.
+Instead, His desire is that you live a life that is abundant, wise, and fruitful.
 Even more so, he knows all these sinful things will lead us to a path of destruction.
 In His protection, he gives instructions that bring life and keep us from being ensnared by the enemy’s traps.
 For this reason, rather than seeing God’s Word as a hindrance or an outdated rule book, we can run to His Word with delight.
 For His commands are ones that will guard us and keep us in all things.

 Today, I pray that we can all embrace God’s word gladly and seek to serve Him in all our ways.